interNFT/nft-rfc/nft-rfc-008.md

 and creates the set of capabilities they will need to deligate to the Certification Agents (CAP1, CAP2) and the Claim Verification Agents (CAP3).
 The caveats specified must be evaluatable by the defined class template and as such must be representable in digital form.
-For the evaluation of real world caveats--e.g. requiring ID checked at the door to a play serving alcohol--the Issuing Authority can, either by proxy of themselves, certify real world evaluators of the caveat whom they trust and whose resulting verification output--in the form of Verifiable Credentials--is the caveat required by the NFT Class Template.
+For the evaluation of real world caveats--e.g. requiring ID checked at the door to a play serving alcohol--the Issuing Authority can, either by proxy or themselves, certify real world evaluators of the caveat whom they trust and whose resulting verification output--in the form of Verifiable Credentials--is the caveat required by the NFT Class Template.